Mentor Handbook

 3 | Visitation

-Students will participate in a minimum of 12 visits—hospital, nursing home, church members, church visitors, jail inmates—and write one 2-3 page reflection for each type of visit on their experiences.
+Students will participate in a minimum of 10 visits—hospital, nursing home, church members, church visitors—and write a short journal for each visit.
 They must participate in at least 1 visit of each type listed above.

-You should bring the student with you on pastoral visits as you’re able, in addition to sending him on pastoral visits by himself when that is wise.
+We advise bringing your student with you on pastoral visits as you’re able, in addition to sending him on pastoral visits by himself when that is wise.
 He’ll learn pastoral care from your example, and he’ll need your help to internalize what he’s seen.
 Remember to encourage him in particular places he needs to grow pastorally.
-Your student will easily complete this requirement if he has about 2 visits per semester.
+Your student will easily complete this requirement if he has 2 visits per semester.

 4 | Personal Disciplines